christofsteel/mkSpellBook/README.md

 This generates you a `spells.db` with all the spells available on dndtools.eu.

+Edit the sql query in `mkspellbook.py` to match your spell selection.

+Then edit the `head.tex` to customize your spellbook.
+Lastly run

+    python mkspellbook.py > yourspellbook.tex

+to generate your spellbook.

+### Print as booklet ###
+If you want to generate a booklet, this might help:

+    latex yourspellbook.tex
+    dvips yourspellbook.dvi
+    psbook yourspellbook_book.ps
+    psnup -s1 -2 yourspellbook_book.ps yourspellbook_booklet.ps
+    ps2pdf yourspellbook_booklet.ps yourspellbook_booklet.pdf

 ## Schema ##

 The Database contains 3 tables: